prajnamort/bill_aggregator/Readme.md

 ### 2. Edit the config

-For the first time, create a new config file:
+Create a new config file (only for the first time):

 ```bash
 cp config.example.yaml config.yaml